ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Auth/UserAuth/README.md

     [HttpPut, Route("hello")]
     [OrderCloudUserAuth] // No roles are defined, so any valid Ordercloud Token gives access. public string Hello([FromBody] Thing thing) {
-        return $"Hello {UserContext.FirstName} {UserContext.LastName}";  // UserContext defined on the BaseContoller class and determined by the token.
+        return $"Hello {this._userContext.FirstName} {this._userContext.LastName}";  // UserContext defined on the BaseContoller class and determined by the token.
     }

     // Proxy the Ordercloud API, adding your own permission logic [HttpGet, Route("orders/mystore")]
     [OrderCloudUserAuth(ApiRole.Shopper)]
     public ListPage<Order> ListOrdersFromMyStore(ListArgs args) {
+        // Get the details of the current user from OrderCloud. var me = await this._userContext.OcClient.Me.Get();
-        // Access a developer-defined extended property (xp) on the user called "StoreID". var storeID = Context.User.xp.StoreID;
+        // Access a developer-defined extended property (xp) on the user called "StoreID". var storeID = me.xp.StoreID
         // Create a filter.
 Only return orders where Order.BillingAddress.ID equals the user's storeID.
         var billingAddressFilter = new ListFilter() { PropertyName = "BillingAddress.ID", FilterExpression = storeID };
         // Add the filter on top of any additional api user-defined filters.